alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 The Drupal testbot
 -----

 Drupal has its own Continuous Integration infrastructure, or testbot.
-It doesn't let you define which Docker containers you want to use, so it's harder to reproduce its results locally; still, you might want to use if you are developing a Drupal module; and indeed you'll have to use if it you are submitting patches to core.
+It's a bit more involving to reproduce its results locally; still, you might want to use if you are developing a Drupal module; and indeed you'll have to use if it you are submitting patches to core.

 In fact, it is possible to tweak our code a bit to allow it to run on the Drupal testbot _and_ CircleCI.

 [Here are some changes to our code which allow exactly that](https://github.com/dcycle/unit-test-tutorial/compare/test-t...drupaltestbot).
 Let's go over the changes required:

 * Tests need to be in `./tests/src/Unit`;
-* The @group name should be relatively unique to your project;
+* The @group name should be unique to your project (you can use your project's machine name);
-* The tests should have the namespace `Drupal\Tests\auto_entitylabel\Unit` or `Drupal\Tests\auto_entitylabel\Unit\Sub\Folder` (for example `Drupal\Tests\auto_entitylabel\Unit\Plugin\Validation`);
+* The tests should have the namespace `Drupal\Tests\my_project_machine_name\Unit` or `Drupal\Tests\my_project_machine_name\Unit\Sub\Folder` (for example `Drupal\Tests\my_project_machine_name\Unit\Plugin\Validation`);
 * The unit tests have access to Drupal code.
-This is actually quite annoying, for example, we can [no longer just create an anonymous class for FieldItemList](https://github.com/dcycle/unit-test-tutorial/compare/test-t...drupaltestbot#diff-5a0a42c64de5d295f959f87167210018R62-L87) but rather, we need to create a mock object using `disableOriginalConstructor(); this is because, the unit test code being aware of Drupal, it knows that FieldItemList requires parameters to its constructor.
+This is actually quite annoying, for example, we can [no longer just create an anonymous class for FieldItemList](https://github.com/dcycle/unit-test-tutorial/compare/test-t...drupaltestbot#diff-5a0a42c64de5d295f959f87167210018R62-L87) but rather, we need to create a mock object using `disableOriginalConstructor()`; this is because, the unit test code being aware of Drupal, it knows that FieldItemList requires parameters to its constructor; and therefore it complains when we don't have any (in the case of an anonymous object).

 To make sure this works, I created a project (it has to be a full project, as far as I can tell, can't be a sandbox project, or at least I didn't figure out to do this with a sandbox project) at [Unit Test Tutorial](https://www.drupal.org/project/unit_test_tutorial).
 I then activated automated testing under the [Automated testing tab](https://www.drupal.org/node/3088433/qa).